nancyYangLi/postcard/README.md

 ```
 ### Design decisions
 This web application has two sections.
 The first section is to enable the user to create their own postcards.
 It includes Home page, the webcamera page, fileupload page, imagedragdrop page and the process page.
-The second section is used to display previously ceated postcards.
+The second section is used to display previously created postcards.
 It has postcards page.

 The `Home` page provides three options as the image source to create post card, namely Web Camera, Upload File and Drag and Drop Image.
 It will redirect to a certain page based on the form selection.